Neuro

 Seizure precautions: pad bed rails, bed in lowest position, suction and O2 at bedside, limit stimuli, prepare to turn patient to side if seizure starts, do not put anything in their mouth during seizure

-What side of the heart is the problem in a patient with heart failure causing shortness of breath, a cough, and fatigue?
+What kind of heart failure causes shortness of breath, a cough, and fatigue?

 Left sided HF